Introduction

 Otto Frello Portrait

 I heard about the Danish artist, Otto Frello in 2000 and met him briefly in 2004, but as I was beginning my Christiania portraits in 2008, he came to mind and I decided to visit him with samples of my work.
-This led to a friendship of mutual respect for out artworks.
+This led to a friendship of mutual respect for our art practices.
 Frello came to my following exhibition openings and I would visit him on occasion.
 The thought then struck me that he would be a more than ideal subject matter for my next portrait.
 When permission was granted, I found myself in front of my biggest artistic challenge yet.
 This man is one of the artists I have the biggest respect for due to his technical ability, but also his ability to combine this with humour.
 Secondly, I felt I had something to live up to after the Christiania portrait series.

 In short, Frello asked if the portrait would be finished in time for his retrospective exhibition in 2014.
 This was all the encouragement I needed to make this my absolute best portrait.